-- (15) Consists of 3,000,000 shares of Class A common stock issuable upon conversion of the Convertible Preferred held by Redwood Master Fund LTD. Redwood Capital Management, LLC ("RCM") is the investment manager of Redwood Master Fund, Ltd. RCM is wholly owned by Redwood Capital Management Holdings, LP ("RCM Holdings").
+- The number of shares of Class A Common Stock shown as beneficially owned reflects the application of the provision of the Convertible Preferred that, other than in the case of a mandatory conversion, prevents a holder of Convertible Preferred, without at least 61 days written notice from such holder, from receiving shares of Class A Common Stock or any other of our equity securities upon any conversion of Convertible Preferred to the extent that such exercise or receipt would cause any holder of Convertible Preferred to become, directly or indirectly, a "beneficial owner" (within the meaning of Section 13(d) of the Exchange Act) of a number of equity interests that would exceed 9.9% the Class A Common Stock outstanding at that time.
+The number of shares of Class A common stock that, but for the foregoing, would otherwise be issuable upon conversion of the Convertible Preferred owned by Redwood Master Fund LTD. Redwood Capital Management, LLC ("RCM") consists of 3,750,000 shares of Class A common stock issuable upon conversion of the Convertible Preferred held by RCM is the investment manager of Redwood Master Fund, Ltd. RCM is wholly owned by Redwood Capital Management Holdings, LP ("RCM Holdings").
 Mr. Ruben Kliksberg is the Chief Executive Officer of RCM, is the sole managing member of the general partner of RCM Holdings, and controls a majority of the limited partnership interests in RCM Holdings.
-The address for Redwood Master Fund, Ltd. is c/o Redwood Capital Management, LLC, 250 W 55th Street, New York, New York 10019. - Reflects the application by us of a portion of the proceeds of this offering (assuming the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the \$200 million in proceeds we expect to receive from the sale of the Convertible Preferred, to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million, (iii) pay the H&W Cash Merger Consideration of approximately \$23.3 million, (iv) acquire approximately \$38.5 million of LLC Units from certain Pre-IPO LLC Members, including Anthony Geisler, our Chief Executive Officer, at a purchase price per LLC Unit equal to the initial public offering price of Class A common stock, and (v) to pay approximately \$20.5 million in the Class A-5 Unit Redemption for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer. - (17) Consists of: (i) 1,323,764 shares of Class B common stock before the offering and 145,441 shares of Class B common stock after the offering held directly by Mr. Geisler, (ii) 66,667 shares of Class A common stock before the offering and 66,667 shares of Class A common stock after the offering held by LAG Fit, Inc. and (iii) 7,456,522 shares of Class B common stock before the offering and 6,030,472 shares of Class B common stock after the offering held by LAG Fit, Inc. Mr. Geisler has reported sole investment and dispositive power over the shares held by LAG Fit, Inc. The address for LAG Fit, Inc. is 6789 Quail Hill Parkway #408, Irvine, CA 92603.
-The number of shares of Class B common stock owned after this offering reflects the sale of 1,604,374 LLC Units to us in connection with this offering and the sale of 1,000,000 LLC Units to us in connection with the underwriters' exercise of their option to purchase additional shares of Class A common stock from us in full.
+The address for Redwood Master Fund, Ltd. is c/o Redwood Capital Management, LLC, 250 W 55th Street, New York, New York 10019. - Reflects the application by us of a portion of the proceeds of this offering (assuming the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the \$200 million in proceeds we expect to receive from the sale of the Convertible Preferred, to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million, (iii) pay the H&W Cash Merger Consideration of approximately \$11.7 million and (iv) to pay approximately \$20.5 million in the Class A-5 Unit Redemption for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer. - (17) Consists of: (i) 1,217,716 shares of Class B common stock before the offering and 467,716 shares of Class B common stock after the offering held directly by Mr. Geisler, (ii) 83,330 shares of Class A common stock before the offering and 83,330 shares of Class A common stock after the offering held by LAG Fit, Inc. and (iii) 7,439,858 shares of Class B common stock before the offering and 7,439,858 shares of Class B common stock after the offering held by LAG Fit, Inc. Mr. Geisler has reported sole investment and dispositive power over the shares held by LAG Fit, Inc. The address for LAG Fit, Inc. is 6789 Quail Hill Parkway #408, Irvine, CA 92603.
+The number of shares of Class B common stock owned after this offering reflects the sale of 750,000 LLC Units to us in connection with the underwriters' exercise of their option to purchase additional shares of Class A common stock from us in full.